saisuryateja055/saisuryateja055/README.markdown

 - Built a VS Code extension for vulnerability detection, reducing review effort by 70%.
 - Developed a GitHub Pull Request Agent, cutting review time by 90%.
 - Created RAG agents for Salesforce with 95% accuracy, earning an internal award.
-- Worked on MCP and function calling
+- Worked on MCP and Function Calling

 ---